 Some of my first broccoli – gone to seed.
 I read about it “bolting” but I didn’t understand how fast it could happen!

 I’ve went through a few stages in my life.
 I’ve been through a few in my homesteading life.
 Before Y2K (you remember that right?)
 I just like gardening and growing things at our newly purchased house with my newly married wife.
 I remember one of the first purchases for outside at that house was one of those “strawberry pyramids” that you see advertised in the seed catalogs.
 You know what?
 It worked out great.
 We had ever-bearing strawberries.
 I then, driven by memories of my grandmother’s grapes, put up a trellis and planted a grapevine.
-Twenty plus years later, 4 moves and a different state, and I still plant a grapevine at every house we move into.
+Twenty plus years later, 4 moves and a different state, and I still plant a grapevine at every house we move into and have some indoors plants that I take care using indoor plant food that I purchase online.
 The first one is doing great, if Google Street View is correct.
 It’s a running joke between my wife and I that about the time the grapevines get to producing I decide we need to move.

 Running up to Y2K, I didn’t panic but we bought a generator “just in case”.
 Of course Y2K was a big “miss” as the EOTWAWKI (End of the World as We Know It) folks learned.
 But I had the “prepping fever”.
 So I had a brief stint of that attitude.
 I spent a lot of mental time on wondering how and when it was all going to end.
 Certain of financial melt-downs and other tragedies that were going to strike.
 I never went full-blow Doomsday, but at one point I was certain it was going to happen shortly.
 I still live with the reality that something like that could happen but I now know that the biggest EOTWAWKI event is looming for so many people… they call it old age and poor planning.
 My faith in God has grown more and more and I know that as long as I have faith in Him that I can’t waste the time worrying about it.
 My sincerest desire is that His will be done.
 I still think it’s important to work hard and prepare when you see trouble approaching.
 I think that’s biblical… but the worry is gone.